Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments

-In practice, however, packet-based protocols are prone to erasures and possible delays.
-The case of sequential coding in the presence of packet erasures was treated for various erasure models.
+In practice, packet-based protocols are prone to erasures and possible delays.
+The multi-track scenario in the presence of packet erasures was treated under various erasure models.
 The case when only the first packet is prone to an erasure was considered in~\cite{SourceStreamingWithFirstPacketLoss}.
-A more general approach which trades between the performance given all previously sent packets and the performance given only the last packet was proposed in \cite{GaussianRobustSequentialAndPredictiveCoding}.
-For random independent identically distributed (i.i.d.) packet erasures, a hybridation between pulse-code modulation (PCM) and differential PCM (DPCM), termed leaky DPCM, was proposed in \cite{LeakyDPCM} and analyzed for the case of very low erasure probability in \cite{LeakyDPCM:HuangKochmanWornell}.
+A more general approach that trades between the performance given all previously sent packets and the performance given only the last packet was proposed in \cite{GaussianRobustSequentialAndPredictiveCoding}.
+For random independent identically distributed (i.i.d.) packet erasures, a hybrid between pulse-code modulation (PCM) and DPCM, termed leaky DPCM was proposed in \cite{LeakyDPCM} and analyzed for the case of very low erasure probability in \cite{LeakyDPCM:HuangKochmanWornell}.
 The scenario in which the erasures occur in bursts was considered in \cite{EtezadiKhistiTrott:IT,EtezadiKhistiChen:IT}.
-There, a sequence of source vectors sampled from a Gauss--Markov process in the temporal dimension must be encoded sequentially and reconstructed with zero delay at the decoder.
-The channel introduces a burst of erasures of a certain maximum length and the decoder is not required to reconstruct the sequences that fall in the erasure period and a recovery window following~it.

-All of these works assume no feedback is available at the encoder, namely that the encoder does not know whether a transmitted packet successfully arrives to the decoder or is erased in \mbox{the process}.
+All of these works correspond to User Datagram Protocol (UDP) based networks~\cite{SchenatoSinopoliFranceschettiPoolaSSS}, in which no acknowledgment (ACK) of the arrival status of transmitted packets is available.
+That is, the observer does not know whether transmitted packets successfully arrived to the state estimator or were erased in the process.

+In contrast, in Transmission Control Protocol (TCP) based networks, packet arrivals are acknowledged via a communication feedback link, in order to robustify the transmission of the overlying data~\cite{SchenatoSinopoliFranceschettiPoolaSSS}.
+Stabilizing control systems under this scenario has been studied in various works, \cite{LQRwithErasures,YukselMeyn:StabilzeMarkovoverErasures,Matveev:ControlInfoComputation:Springer }, to name a few.

-In this paper, we first consider the problem of sequential coding of Gauss--Markov sources and determine the rate--distortion region for large frames.
-Specifically, we show that greedy quantization that optimizes the distortion for each time is also optimal for minimizing the distortion of future time instants.
-This insight allows us to extend the result to the case where the compression rate $\rt$ available for the transmission of the packet at time $t$ is determined just prior to its transmission.
+In this paper, we first consider the multi-track scenario of Gauss--Markov processes, which is defined formally in \secref{s:model}.
+We determine the optimal tradeoff between rates and distortions when the number of processes (frame length) is large, in \secref{s:no-drops}.
+Specifically, we show in \secref{s:no-drops} that greedy quantization that optimizes the distortion at each time is also optimal for minimizing the distortion of future time instants.
+This insight allows us to extend the result to the case where the compression rate $\rt$ available for the transmission of the packet at time $t$ is determined just prior to its transmission, in \secref{s:RandomRate}.